| Measuring Recruitment Marketing Success.By Paul Quinn, © 2003. PART ONE: One of the biggest failings in the marketing efforts of

 system, the next step lies in deciding which variables to

+measure.
 Which variables you measure is normally dictated by the

 specific goals you have set in your marketing strategy.